 - Be committed to embedding the People Matter Charter in your organisation

 - Be committed to working with your supply chain and embedding the Charter’s commitments in your supply chain requirements

 - Provide the School with one written case study per year, providing either qualitative or quantitative evidence on the impact the Charter is having on your organisation and / or supply chain

-Complete the People Matter Roadmap.
-The Roadmap helps you assess your levels of maturity against each of the 8 commitments outlined in the Charter.
+Complete the People Matter Charter Learning Pathway, including the People assessment.
+The People assessment will help you understand your organisation’s maturity against the 8 commitments outlined in the Charter.
 It’s simple and shouldn’t take long, and we’ve provided some guidance to help.

 What help is available?